Sudhir Bhat

-'Sudhir Bhat was an Indian Marathi play producer.
+Sudhir Bhat was an Indian Marathi play producer.
 He was the founder member of the famous Theatre group "Suyog".

 Bhat is one of the few commercially successful Marathi play producers.
 He showcased his plays for the Marathi diaspora in the United States.
 He continued with this project for around three decades, during which he produced over 80 plays, which accounted for 17,000 shows.
 Eight of his plays crossed the 1000-show mark.
 He holds the record for producing the highest number of plays in a career.
-He was a savvy businessman, unfazed by the criticism.
 His company went on to stage several box-office hits.